adshares/adshares-docs/protocol/payments/payments_sending.rst

-:ref:`Ad Pay Module <protocol-definitions-apm>` verifies the received :ref:`Impression Events <protocol-definitions-impression>`, and the outcome of this verification is contained in the :ref:`Payment Report <protocol-definitions-paymentreport>`, i.e. :ref:`Ad Pay Module <protocol-definitions-apm>` includes a payment for an :ref:`Impression Events <protocol-definitions-impression>` in the :ref:`Payment Report <protocol-definitions-paymentreport>` only if it's able to verify that the event has actually occured and was valid (not fake).
+:ref:`Ad Pay Module <protocol-definitions-apm>` verifies the received :ref:`Impression Events <protocol-definitions-impression>`, and the outcome of this verification is contained in the :ref:`Payment Report <protocol-definitions-paymentreport>`, i.e. :ref:`Ad Pay Module <protocol-definitions-apm>` includes a payment for an :ref:`Impression Events <protocol-definitions-impression>` in the :ref:`Payment Report <protocol-definitions-paymentreport>` only if it's able to verify that the event has actually occurred and was valid (not fake).

 The generated :ref:`Payment Report <protocol-definitions-paymentreport>` becomes the basis for :ref:`Demand-Side Platform <protocol-definitions-dsp>` to proceed with executing payments.
 Payments are executed by